A Unified Linear Speedup Analysis of Federated Averaging and Nesterov FedAvg: Introduction

-First, we establish an { {$\cO(1/KT)$}} convergence rate under FedAvg for strongly convex and smooth problems and an { {$\cO(1/\sqrt{KT})$}} convergence rate for convex and smooth problems (where $K$ is the number of participating devices), thereby establishing that FedAvg enjoys the desirable linear speedup property in the FL setup.
-Prior to our work here, the best and the most related convergence analysis is given by \cite{li2019convergence}, which established an $\cO(\frac{1}{T})$ convergence rate for strongly convex smooth problems under FedAvg.
-Our rate matches the same (and optimal) dependence on $T$, but also completes the picture by establishing the linear dependence on $K$.
+First, we establish an { {$\cO(1/KT)$}} convergence rate for FedAvg for strongly convex and smooth problems and an { {$\cO(1/\sqrt{KT})$}} convergence rate for convex and smooth problems.
+Here $K$ is the lower bound of the number of participating devices at each communication round and $T$ is the number of local steps.
+These results confirm that FedAvg enjoys the desirable linear speedup property with both non-\textit{i.i.d.} data and partial participation.
+In previous works, the best and most related convergence analyses are given by \cite{li2019convergence}, which established an $\cO(\frac{1}{T})$ convergence rate for strongly convex smooth problems under FedAvg, and by \cite{khaled2020tighter}, which established \emph{linear speedup} in the number of participating local servers under data heterogeneity.
+Our rate matches the same (and optimal) dependence on $T$, but also establishes the linear speedup dependence on $K$, for any $K\leq N$, where $N$ is the total number of devices, whereas~\cite{li2019convergence} does not have linear speedup analysis, and \cite{khaled2020tighter} focuses on full participation $K=N$.
+The concurrent work of \cite{karimireddy2019scaffold} also established linear speedup convergence under partial participation, using a modified version of the FedAvg with distinct learning rates for local steps and communication rounds.
+Compared to their work, our analyses are carried out for the original FedAvg algorithm that utilizes a decaying rate independent of local vs. communication rounds.
+Our unified analysis highlights the common elements and distinctions between the strongly convex and convex settings, as well as the communication complexity differences between the full and partial participation settings.

 Second, we establish the same convergence rates--{ {$\cO(1/KT)$}} for strongly convex and smooth problems and { {$\cO(1/\sqrt{KT})$}} for convex and smooth problems--for Nesterov accelerated FedAvg.
 We analyze the accelerated version of FedAvg here because empirically it tends to perform better; yet, its theoretical convergence guarantee is unknown.
-To the best of our knowledge, these are the first results that provide a linear speedup characterization of Nesterov accelerated FedAvg in those two problem classes (that FedAvg and Nesterov accelerated FedAvg share the same convergence rate is to be expected: this is the case even for centralized stochastic optimization).
+To the best of our knowledge, these are the first results that provide a linear speedup characterization of Nesterov accelerated FedAvg in the two convex problem classes.
+The fact that FedAvg and Nesterov accelerated FedAvg share the same convergence rate is to be expected: this is the case even for general centralized stochastic optimization problems.
+Prior to our results, the most relevant results only concern the non-convex setting \citep{yu2019linear,li2018federated,huo2020faster}, where convergence is measured with respect to stationary points (vanishing of gradient norms, rather than optimality gaps).
+Our unified analysis of Nesterov FedAvg also illustrates the technical similarities and distinctions compared to the original FedAvg algorithm, whereas prior works in the non-convex setting used different frameworks with distinct proof techniques.